 The model was part of the household of my grandparents in Stuttgart, Julie and Kurt Franckh.
 I think my grandmother got it from her parents (Fam.
 Schweizer), who also lived in Stuttgart.
-I think it was family property for five to six generations.
-The model was used for Christmas cookery every year till about 1955.
-Best regards, Wilfried Probst.
-At the right is a treasured photograph of Wilfried's grandmother. |

 ![]() |